-These constraints, the very same as used in 2020, were applied to single-dwelling and multi-dwelling residential tax lots as follows:
+These constraints, the very same as used in 2020, were applied to single-dwelling and multidwelling residential tax lots as follows:

 Single-dwelling residential lots removed 100% of floodways and floodplains.
 Slopes greater than 25% and Title 3 were treated the same with 100% removed.
-If tax lots where slopes greater than 25% constrained greater than or equal to 50% of said lot, a maximum capacity rule was utilized to add back units.
+If tax lots where slopes greater than 25% constrained 50% or more of said lot, a maximum capacity rule was utilized to add back units.
 If these slopes constrained less than 50%, it was assumed that 90% of the unconstrained area was in the BLI, essentially applying a 10% discount to vacant buildable acres.
-50% of Title 13 constrained acres were removed from the BLI.
+Fifty percent of Title 13 constrained acres were removed from the BLI.
 At least one unit per tax lot was assumed, even if lots were fully constrained.